Continuing Disability Reviews

 CDRs for Children

-Children who receive SSI disability benefits automatically have their claims reviewed when they turn 18.
+Children who receive SSI disability benefits automatically have their claims reviewed when they turn 18, a process called redetermination.
 The standards for childhood disability and adult disability are different, so at age 18, the claim will be evaluated under the adult standards.
-Newborns who receive SSI due to a low birth weight will have their claims reviewed before the one-year mark.
+Newborns who receive SSI due to a low birth weight will usually have their claims reviewed before the child's first birthday, unless they're expected to remain disabled for longer.

 Triggered CDRs

-In addition to holding regularly scheduled CDRs, the SSA may conduct a continuing disability review in any of the following situations:
+In addition to holding regularly scheduled CDRs, Social Security may conduct a continuing disability review in any of the following situations:

 • You return to work (unless you've been receiving SSDI benefits for at least 24 months).

-• You inform the SSA that your condition has improved.
+• You let Social Security know that your condition has improved.

 • Your medical evidence indicates that your condition has improved.

-• A third party informs the SSA that you are not following your treatment protocol, or
+• A third party informs the agency that you are not following your treatment protocol, or

 • A new treatment for your disabling condition has recently been introduced.